Jazames/compiler/README.txt

     Helper code
       This just needs to return some token type.
 Possibly also return the lexeme, if necessary.

+Testing the Scanner:
+  There's a file called "lexical test" that just contains one of each token type.
+  Can run that through the scanner to make sure that everything is recognized by the regexes.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%
 Simple Expressions